MaastrichtU-CDS/vertibayes/README.md

 They will be automatically generated if the attribute in question is a number (real or integer) and the bins were left empty in the request.

+The trainstructure flag is used to trigger K2.

 ### Response example: